About

 What is the need for the database?

-Korea Future's response has been to interview over 500 victims and identify over 1,000 perpetrators and state entities linked to thousands of documented human rights violations.
-We have taken the first steps in holding persons responsible to account and in coordinating states, multilateral institutions, and other key actors in support of accountability and justice opportunities.
+Our response has been to interview hundreds of victims and identify perpetrators and state entities linked to thousands of documented human rights violations for the express purpose of supporting accountability processes.

 Methodology